mayank408/Mousely/README.md

 Technology used : OpenCV, Quartz and Dlib

-Blinking of left eye corresponds to Left click event.
+Blinking of left eye corresponds to Left click event.<br />
-Blinking of right eye corresponds to Right click event.
+Blinking of right eye corresponds to Right click event.<br />
 Blinking of both the eyes corresponds to Double click event.

 Currently this application is compaitable with OSX only.

-# Dependencies Used
+## Dependencies Used

 1. [Quartz](https://github.com/mayank408/Mousely/edit/master/README.md) : It is used to interact with the operating system and carry out events such as clicking and moving the cursor.